zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/ai-language/oci-language-rest/oci-language-rest.md

 ![](./images/setActive.png " ")

 ### 2. Set the Variables
-Open and Edit the newly imported environment(OCI_Environment), and set the variables tenancyId, authUserId, keyFingerprint and private Key.
-These are same as what we collected in the Lab 3 (SDK Setup section) above.
+Open and Edit the newly imported environment (OCI_Environment), and set the variables tenancyId, authUserId, keyFingerprint and private Key.
+These are same that are found in the .oci file you created in the Lab 3 (Task 3>Step4).

-Also, make sure to set both Initial Value and Current Value of the variables.
+Make sure to set both Initial Value and Current Value of the variables.

+Click the Save button to commit your changes to the environment.

 ![](./images/setVar.png " ")